SignpostMarv/Aurora-WebUI-GPL/README.md

 www-examples is not for public consumption.
 It's intended as a developer-only "live" reference to test API calls.
 DO NOT PLACE ON A PUBLIC WEB SERVER.

+## utils

+minify.sh uses the YUI compressor which is available from http://yuilibrary.com/download/yuicompressor/

 ## Contributors
 SignpostMarv